-Biographical notes: Raymond S. Nelson III is a Researcher at the Center for Advanced Life Cycle Engineering (CALCE) in the University of Maryland, College Park.
-His research interests mainly focus on strategic design refresh planning, lifecycle cost modelling, hardware and software coupled obsolescence, and obsolescence information modelling.
+Biographical notes: Raymond S. Nelson III is a researcher at the Center for Advanced Life Cycle Engineering (CALCE) in the University of Maryland, College Park.
+His research interests mainly focus on strategic design refresh planning, lifecycle cost modeling, hardware and software coupled obsolescence, and obsolescence information modeling.

-Peter Sandborn is a Professor in the CALCE Electronic Products and Systems Center at the University of Maryland.
-His group develops obsolescence forecasting algorithms, performs strategic design refresh planning, and lifetime buy quantity optimisation.
-He is the developer of the MOCA refresh planning tool.
-MOCA has been used by private and government organisations worldwide to perform optimised refresh planning for systems subject to technology obsolescence.
-He also performs research in several other lifecycle cost modelling areas including maintenance planning and return on investment analysis for the application of prognostics and health management (PHM) to systems, total cost of ownership of electronic parts, transition from tin-lead to lead-free electronics, and general technology trade-off analysis for electronic systems.
+Dr. Peter Sandborn is a professor in the CALCE Electronic Products and Systems Center at the University of Maryland.
+Dr. Sandborn's group develops obsolescence forecasting algorithms, performs strategic design refresh planning, and lifetime buy quantity optimization.
+Dr. Sandborn is the developer of the MOCA refresh planning tool.
+MOCA has been used by private and government organizations worldwide to perform optimized refresh planning for systems subject to technology obsolescence.
+Dr. Sandborn also performs research in several other lifecycle cost modeling areas including maintenance planning and return on investment analysis for the application of prognostics and health management (PHM) to systems, total cost of ownership of electronic parts, transition from tin-lead to lead-free electronics, and general technology tradeoff analysis for electronic systems.

-1 Introduction
+Introduction

-Technology obsolescence is defined as the loss or impending loss of original manufacturers of items or suppliers of items or raw materials (Sandborn, 2008).
-The type of obsolescence addressed in this paper is referred to as diminishing manufacturing sources and material shortages (DMSMS) and is caused by the unavailability of technologies or components that are needed to manufacture or sustain a product.
-In this paper, 'component' refers to the lowest management level possible for the system being analysed.
-In some systems, the 'components' are laptop computers, operating systems, and cables; while in other systems the components are integrated circuits (chips).
-DMSMS means that due to the length of the system's manufacturing and support life, coupled with unforeseen support life extensions, needed components become unavailable (or at least unavailable from their original manufacturer) before the system's demand for them is exhausted.1 Component unavailability from the original manufacturer means an end of production and/or support for the component.
-Components may become obsolete for a variety of reasons that include: the introduction of newer replacement components, dwindling market share, corporate acquisitions and mergers, changes in legislation, and the disruption of supply chains due to natural disasters and other causes.2 It is possible for aftermarket suppliers to continue to sell a component after obsolescence; however, not all components are available in the aftermarket and buying components in the aftermarket is expensive and introduces additional risks that may be unacceptable for many types of systems, e.g., counterfeit risk (Pecht and Tiku, 2006).
+Technology obsolescence is defined as the loss or impending loss of original manufacturers of items or suppliers of items or raw materials (Sandborn 2008).
+The type of obsolescence addressed in this paper is referred to as DMSMS (Diminishing Manufacturing Sources and Material Shortages) and is caused by the unavailability of technologies or components that are needed to manufacture or sustain a product.
+In this paper, "component" refers to the lowest management level possible for the system being analyzed.
+In some systems, the "components" are laptop computers, operating systems, and cables; while in other systems the components are integrated circuits (chips).
+DMSMS means that due to the length of the system's manufacturing and support life, coupled with unforeseen support life extensions, needed components become unavailable (or at least unavailable from their original manufacturer) before the system's demand for them is exhausted.\(^1\) Component unavailability from the original manufacturer means an end of production and/or support for the component.
+Components may become obsolete for a variety of reasons that include: the introduction of newer replacement components, dwindling market share, corporate acquisitions and mergers, changes in legislation, and the disruption of supply chains due to natural disasters and other causes.
+It is possible for aftermarket suppliers to continue to sell a component after obsolescence; however, not all components are available in the aftermarket and buying components in the aftermarket is expensive and introduces additional risks that may be unacceptable for many types of systems, e.g., counterfeit risk (Pecht and Tiku, 2006).